 your appointment, unless exceptional circumstances apply (at the

 discretion of the Clinic Director).
 Failure to attend

 appointments that have been re-scheduled will also attract liability

 for payment of the full fee.
-Non-attendance fees will still be liable
+Late cancellation/non-attendance fees will still

 solicitors) is paying.
 Any legal fees expended to recover unpaid fees